-The School of Management and Business has an excellent reputation for the quality of its courses and for the success of its graduates across a wide variety of careers and contexts.
+The Aberystwyth Business School has an excellent reputation for the quality of its courses and for the success of its graduates across a wide variety of careers and contexts.
 We believe in a teaching model which requires active student involvement rather than passive information-gathering, ensuring that you can meet the demands of potential employers on graduation.
 The most recent figures for the National Student Survey show a high satisfaction rate with the course, so you can be sure that you will receive a very high quality learning experience.

 Our lecturers are actively engaged in academic and policy-oriented research and consulting.
 Many have a professional business, as well as an academic, background allowing us to inform you of the latest developments in your subject and pass on a practical awareness of the contemporary business environment.
 By applying their real-world knowledge to theoretical concepts, your learning experience is firmly located in the context of proper professional practice.
 Our programmes are supported by visiting speakers who also bring their professional experience to the classroom.